ben-domingue/cacore-growth/README.md

 - note that EA did turn things into percentile equivalents

 ## questions for core
-- what are deliverables
-- need to confirm that they want something similar to the results documented in EA report [see email, one growth estimate per year so will need to residualize] not sgp

 ## questions for bel
 - check computation with agg_caaspp.csv [any duplicates?]